Bareto

-Bareto is a music group from Peru, famous for making their own versions of Peruvian Cumbia classic hits.
+Bareto is a music group from Peru, known for making their own versions of classic Peruvian cumbia songs.

-They also play and record their own material, and had been nominated for the Latin Grammy Awards for their self penned albums "Ves lo que quieres ver" (2012) and "Impredecible" (2015).
+They play and record their own material and had been nominated for the Latin Grammy Awards for their self-penned albums "Ves lo que quieres ver" (2012) and "Impredecible" (2015).

 The band’s musical explorations began with Jamaican ska and reggae, but quickly, and not giving up that original influence, Bareto then focused in Amazonian Cumbia and its psychedelic universe.
-Soon the experiment took shape in the studio album “Cumbia”, released in 2008, which pushed Bareto to a national success in their hometown, a peak never reached before by a band from the alternative circuit.
+Soon the experiment took shape in the studio album “Cumbia”, released in 2008, which pushed Bareto to national success, a peak never reached before by a band from the alternative circuit.

-The band’s next step forward leads them to become a confirmed reference of contemporary music in Perú, which Bareto spreads around the world during various tours, last of them consisting in a month long trip connecting 7 concerts in Canada (with their debut at the prestigious Montréal International Jazz Festival) and 12 dates among Europe, including Portugal, Spain, France, Austria, Sweden, Stonie and their first ever concert in Russia.
+The band’s next step forward led them to become a confirmed reference of contemporary music in Perú, which Bareto spreads went around the world during various tours, with last of them consisting of a month-long trip connecting 7 concerts in Canada (with their debut at the prestigious Montréal International Jazz Festival) and 12 dates among Europe, including Portugal, Spain, France, Austria, Sweden, Estonia and their first ever concert in Russia.

-Beginnings (2003- 2005)
+Beginnings (2003-2005)

 The group was formed in 2003, following the tradition of 70’s Peruvian groups like Black Sugar and Los Belkings.

 In 2005, they released the EP “Ombligo”: 5 songs recorded live of which only 500 copies were made.
 It featured 3 original songs as a four-piece (Ombligo, Bambam, and Tarantino) and two covers, Cantaloop Island (Herbie Hancock) and Marcus Gravey (Burning Spear).
 These last two were recorded live including a wind section for the first time.